 9. Easter Activity: Hunting for Animals that Lay Eggs - wonderful activity for nature enthusiasts!

-10. Plastic Egg Hunt Letter Recognition - another fun learning hunt.
+10. Plastic Egg Hunt Letter Recognition - another fun learning hunt that would be good in a classroom.

 12. Outdoor Easter Egg Hunt - an enjoyable one for an Easter celebration on a nice day!